chrisconlin/Conlin_Latin102/composition1.md

-"Iolen passa est parentes, qui erant cives Oechaliae, interfectos esse."
+"Iole passa est parentes, qui erant cives Oechaliae, interfectos esse."

 Your fifth statement should say that when he had killed all of them, he sent Iole to Deianira.